Simeon R. Burke (Wolfson Foundation PhD Student)

 Tutor for Christianity in Formation, Sem 1 2016

 Since Autumn 2015, I have been working at the University of Edinburgh on a Wolfson Foundation-funded Ph.D.
-My doctoral research contributes to the understanding of patristic and early Roman ethics by examining early Christian re-usage of Gospel anecdotes/maxims (see https://edinburgh.academia.edu/SimeonBurke).
+My doctoral research contributes to the understanding of ancient ethics by examining Tertullian and Origen's re-use of particular sayings of Jesus (see https://edinburgh.academia.edu/SimeonBurke).

 My recent publications (not including book reviews) include: